 - Add to 2 flour or corn tortillas and enjoy.

-Making these chorizo and sweet potato tacos:
+Making these into chorizo and sweet potato tacos

 You can easily substitute sweet potato for the regular potato if you like.
 There is no change to the cooking time.

-For More Sheet Pan Recipes:
+For More Sheet Pan Recipes

 - Sheet Pan Gnocchi with Pumpkin